The SaaS Law ClinicNicole G, Esq.

 While a law degree is obvious, consider these specializations:

 Pro tip: Many law schools now offer tech law certificates or specialized programs.
-But here's a secret – practical experience often trumps academic credentials in this field.
-That's why our Horizon track includes real-world simulations and bi-weekly group coaching with experienced SaaS attorneys who share their practical insights.
+But here's a secret: practical experience often trumps academic credentials in this field.
+The fastest way to build it is to redline real contracts under feedback, which is the central exercise of the CSLA program.

 Getting Your Foot in the Door